Mohammed84Farouk/CSE331-DSA-Project/README.md

 - Qt 7.0.0
 - A C++ compiler (e.g. GCC, MSVC, or Clang)
-- Qt Creator (optional but recommended for development because we tested the project through it so don't use ``Visual Studio Code`` or any other) (you can use any generator but not "MinGW Makefiles", and still we don't guarantee it will work)
+- Qt Creator or any IDE you like (Make sure to check the comments in the root ``CMakeLists.txt`` file for any outdated configurations such as Qt version)
 - CMake 3.23.1

 ## Features